What is it about punctuation marks that cause so many bad sentence constructions?

 Too many commas

 I’m a big fan of the serial comma, but let’s not get carried away.
-Commas often indicate pauses but they should not be used to tell the reader where to pause.
+Commas often occur where there is a natural pause, but they should not be used to tell the reader where to pause.

 Here’s an example of telling readers where to pause, using commas: